TheR3dC0rner/k8scluster/README.md

-This my for testing and building out automated command and control deployments.
-Kubernetes cluster.
+This is for testing and building out automated command and control deployments Kubernetes cluster.
 I try to adhere to Infrastructure as Code (IaC) and GitOps practices using tools like Ansible, Terraform, Kubernetes, Flux, and GitHub Actions.

 ## Kubernetes